MathyouMB/website/src/content/articles/cracking-career-fairs.md

 ---

 ![rat-at-career-fair](/images/articles/2024/cracking-career-fairs/cover.png)

-If you’re a student applying for jobs, chances are you’ve heard someone say, “I applied to hundreds of jobs, but only got a few interviews.”

-Although this sentiment is frustratingly common, it highlights a major flaw in how many students approach job applications: **relying solely on submitting resumes through online portals.**

-The reality is that this “black box” approach is rarely effective.
-Instead, you should focus on networking and tailoring your interactions with companies.

-Career fairs offer a unique opportunity to stand out to recruiters and developers—if you approach them strategically.
+Career fairs are a great chance to get an edge the competition and avoid the frustrating process of "black box applying".

+Relying solely on submitting resumes through online portals is not enough and is what leads many to the experience of applying to hundreds of jobs and receiving only a handful of interviews.

+To maximize your chances of success, here’s my advice on how to make the most of career fairs if you're a student in tech.

 ---